She's a revolution, she's a peace accord

 - Angel Love, the main character of the eponymous comic book series.

 - Assassin, adventuress and safari-savvy Johanna Smith-Rhodes, from the Discworld continuum fanfic Nature Studies.
-She started life as a rather attitudinal "Sed-Efrrrrikan" with all the knobs turned up to eleven.
+She started life as a rather attitudinal "Sed-Efrrrrikan" with all the knobs of White Southern African-ness turned up to eleven.
+In her most recent appearance in Hyperemesis Gravidarum, she becomes proud mother to a daughter who promises to have Mother's red hair and green eyes.

 - Julia Carlyle, from the Daria/Legion of Super-Heroes crossover Legion of Lawndale Heroes, has dark red hair and green eyes.

 - The (in)famous Axis Powers Hetalia OC, Pixiv!Scotland.
-Also some renditions of Ireland, following the aformentioned Phenotype Stereotype.
+Also some renditions of Ireland, following the aforementioned Phenotype Stereotype.
 Others make him/her a Eerie Pale-Skinned Brunette instead, specifically to go against it.

 - Mary Jane Watson, the protagonist of Ultimate Spider-Woman: Change With The Light, has long, fire-red hair and bright green eyes.